Jayashankar Bhupalpally district

 Jayashankar Bhupalpally district is a district in the Indian state of Telangana.
 The district headquarters are located at Bhupalpally.
-It was a part of the erstwhile Warangal district and Karimnagar district prior to the re-organisation of districts in the state.
 The district share boundaries with Karimnagar, Mancherial, Peddapalli, Hanamkonda, Warangal, and Mulugu districts and with the state boundary of Maharashtra and Chhattisgarh.
+The world's largest multi-stage lift irrigation project Kaleshwaram Lift Irrigation Project is in Jayashankar Bhupalpally District and Jayashankar Bhupalpally District falls Under naxal affected district as per Red corridor.

 Geography

 The district is spread over an area of 6175 km2.
 Jayashankar district is bounded on north by Mancherial district and Gadchiroli district of Maharashtra, on the northeast by Bijapur district of Chhattisgarh, on the southeast by Mulugu district, on the south by Warangal district, on west by Hanamkonda and Peddapalli districts.